 Coconut products have been shown to exert strong anti-fungal, anti-viral, and anti-microbial properties, and many people consider them a good plant-based alternative to dairy .

-As an antibacterial and anthelmintic formula, we recommend Paratrex.
+For antibacterial and anthelmintic (anti-parasitic) formulas we recommend Paratrex.

 3) Intermittent Fasting